The ultimate guide to creating better proposals

-To start, there are two broad categories: serif and sans serif.
+There are two broad categories: serif and sans serif.
 Times New Roman is a serif font, whereas Helvetica is a sans serif font.
 Essentially, serif fonts (pictured on the left below) are a bit more ornate, and sans serif (pictured on the right) are more minimal.

-With branding consistency is key.
-Part of staying consistent means making sure every element of your design language supports a common theme.
+Being consistent means making sure every element of your design language supports a common theme.
 For example, if you have a minimal, modern aesthetic, you probably want to go with a sans serif font, as that’s what fits best.